espebra/filebin/README.md

 The parameter ``--access-log`` is used to set a full path for the access log.
 The access log is written in the [Combined Log Format](http://httpd.apache.org/docs/2.2/logs.html#combined).

+#### Hot Linking

+The parameter ``--hot-linking`` is enabled by default and allows hot linking of files.
+Hot linking is convenient sice it allows easy and direct access to files from other computers, but it also makes it easy to abuse the service.
+Starting Filebin with ``--hot-linking=false`` is a compromise that enables hot linking using tokens that are valid only for a short period of time.

 #### Triggers

 Triggers enable external scripts to be executed at certain events.